How Common Is Ghostwriting?

-Madeleine Morel, a literary agent for ghostwriters described how serious the stigma used to be to NPR in 2014.
-“So if you were a ghostwriter you’d maybe tell your best friend on pain of death never to tell anyone else ‘cause there was a slightly ignominious feature to it.”
+Madeleine Morel, a literary agent for ghostwriters, described how serious the stigma used to be for NPR in 2014.
+“So if you were a ghostwriter you’d maybe tell your best friend on pain of death never to tell anyone else ‘cause there was a slightly ignominious feature to it.’”

 These attitudes have significantly changed over the years.
-In fact, these days, it is a common practice to give credit to the ghostwriter in the acknowledgements page of an author’s book.
+In fact, these days, it is a common practice to give credit to the ghostwriter in the acknowledgments page of an author’s book.